President and CEO

-President and CEO of the Faculty Practice Foundation
+President and CEO of the Boston University Medical Group

-Prior to his appointment to the Faculty Practice Foundation in 2013, Dr. Creevy served as Vice Chair of the Department of Orthopaedic Surgery at BMC and BUSM for 15 years.
+Prior to his appointment to the Boston University Medical Group in 2013, Dr. Creevy served as Vice Chair of the Department of Orthopedic Surgery at BMC and BUSM for 15 years.
 Dr. Creevy received his undergraduate and medical degrees from Boston University.
 He completed his Orthopaedic Surgery residency at Boston Medical Center, serving as chief resident, in 1992.
-This was followed by a fellowship in sports medicine at the Graduate Hospital, University of Pennsylvania before joining the Department of Orthopaedic Surgery at Boston University School of Medicine in 1994.
+This was followed by a fellowship in sports medicine at the Graduate Hospital, University of Pennsylvania before joining the Department of Orthopedic Surgery at Boston University School of Medicine in 1994.
 In 2001, Dr. Creevy received a Master of Science in Health Care Management from the Harvard School of Public Health.

-Working in collaboration with department chairs and senior leadership of BMC and BUSM, Dr. Creevy is responsible for the overall strategic direction of the FPF, providing fiscal and operational oversight of the physician organization.
+Working in collaboration with department chairs and senior leadership of BMC and BUSM, Dr. Creevy is responsible for the overall strategic direction of the Boston University Medical Group, providing fiscal and operational oversight of the physician organization.
 He is also Assistant Dean for Faculty Practice at Boston University School of Medicine.

 Ravin Davidoff, MBBCh